fangohr/reproducibility-repository-example/README.md

 ### Option 2: install everything with pixi

 - install [pixi](https://pixi.sh)
-- run `pixi shell` to install software and activate environment
+- run `pixi shell` to install python 3.12.11, and dependencies and activate environment

 ## How to recreate figure1.pdf locally?